suncoast-devs/handbook/lessons/misc-quick-reference/sql.md

 Example:

 > Word of warning, if the `WHERE` clause is left off, then **all** rows will be
-> delete.
+> deleted.

-Example, to delete all the rows where the `PrimaryAuther` is `R. L. Stine`
+Example, to delete all the rows where the `PrimaryAuthor` is `R. L. Stine`

 ```sql
 DELETE FROM "Books"  WHERE "PrimaryAuthor" = 'R. L. Stine';